 Tips for cooking

-fruit are two or three times hotter than green fruit, and dried pods
+rule red fresh fruit are two or three times hotter than green fruit,

-pungent oil that can cause an unpleasant burning sensation to
+contain a pungent oil that can cause an unpleasant burning sensation to

 eyes and skin.
 Try to avoid handling them too much, wear gloves if

-possible, and be sure not to touch your face or eyes during preparation.
+possible, and be sure not to touch your face or eyes during

-vinegar has the effect of distributing the hot chilli
+a chilli in vinegar has the effect of distributing the hot chilli

 flavour through the dish.
-Discarding the vinegar and soaking again has the effect of
+Discarding the vinegar and soaking again has

 Some of the varieties of hot chillies:-